SpaceX Falcon rocket lifts off with Thaicom digital TV satellite

 A Falcon Heavy demonstration mission from SpaceX’s second launch site at Vandenberg Air Force Base in California is slated for 2014, the company’s website shows.

-Monday’s successful flight also could clear SpaceX to enter a lucrative competition to launch U.S. military reconnaissance and communications satellites, a service now exclusively provided by United Launch Alliance, a partnership of Lockheed Martin and Boeing.
+A successful mission on Monday also could clear SpaceX to enter a lucrative competition to launch U.S. military reconnaissance and communications satellites, a service now exclusively provided by United Launch Alliance, a partnership of Lockheed Martin and Boeing.